sdc-china/IDA-doc/_posts/2018-03-12-test-case-dynamic-assignee.md

 ## BAW User Configuration

-1. Go to "Administration -> BPM Configuration".
-Select BPM 860 DEV Server and click "Edit BPM User" to add a new BAW User as below:
+1. Go to "Administration -> BAW Configuration".
+Select BPM 860 DEV Server and click "Edit BAW User" to add a new BAW User as below:

     ![][bpm_user_dev]

-2. Go to "Administration -> BPM Configuration".
-Select BPM 860 QA Server and click "Edit BPM User" to add a new BAW User as below:
+2. Go to "Administration -> BAW Configuration".
+Select BPM 860 QA Server and click "Edit BAW User" to add a new BAW User as below:

     ![][bpm_user_qa]